shoptet/reunite-push-action/README.md

 # Redocly Reunite Push GitHub Action

+**Forked, to force push to production while master-released is updated

+Redocly pushes to production only if branch and default branch are the same.
+This action allows to force push to production.**

 GitHub Action for pushing files to Redocly Reunite app.

 This action is published as a utility for users of our cloud services, if you